defog-ai/defog-python/README.md

 ## Running after giving your database details to Defog

-If you give us your database schema, you can do this the following way
+If you give us your database credentials, you can just run the following code

 ```
 from defog import Defog